 Janis Joplin's experiences with men – and how often she was hurt by them – are well-publicized, but Joplin, who was actually bisexual, had troubled relationships with women as well.
 She had an on-again-off-again relationship with Peggy Caserta that, in total, lasted longer than the combined relationships Joplin had with men.

 When she passed, Joplin was engaged to Berkeley student Seth Morgan.
 On the night of October 4th, when she would later overdose, a three-way was scheduled between Joplin, Morgan, and Caserta, but both of her partners failed to show.

-Joplin's fashion sense, along with her voice, was uniquely her own and was often loud and mismatched.
-Someone at the University of Texas once said, "She goes barefooted when she feels like it, wears Levis to class because they’re more comfortable, and carries her autoharp with her everywhere she goes so that in case she gets the urge to break into song, it will be handy."
+Joplin's fashion sense, much like her voice, was distinctly her own and was often loud and mismatched.
+The Daily Texan, the campus paper at the University of Texas, ran a profile on Joplin in 1962, stating, "She goes barefooted when she feels like it, wears Levis to class because they’re more comfortable, and carries her autoharp with her everywhere she goes so that, in case she gets the urge to break into song, it will be handy."

-Joplin was cremated and her ashes were scattered over the Pacific Ocean as well as along Stinson Beach in northern California.
+Joplin's ashes were scattered over the Pacific Ocean as well as along Stinson Beach in northern California.

 In March of 1969, Jim Morrison was arrested during a concert in Miami for allegedly exposing himself onstage.
 Following this historic incident, conservative Florida citizens were concerned when Janis Joplin came to Tampa the following November.
 As she was performing for a rowdy crowd at Curtis Hixon Hall, the lights in the auditorium were turned on to quell audience excitement.
 A few police officers climbed onto the stage and asked Joplin to help them quiet the crowd.
 She refused and instead screamed obscenities at the cops.